deckerego/docmag/README.md

 ## Installation

-Currently installation is performed entirely with `docker-compose`.
+Installation is performed with Maven and `docker-compose`.
 To compose the necessary containers:

-    cd Docker
+    mvn install
     docker-compose up -d

 This should build & run the necessary containers, then begin indexing documents